 - The Caucasian Shepherd dog originated in Russia.

-Where to buy Caucasian Mountain Shepherd Puppy
+Where to find a Caucasian Mountain Dog for sale

 There are many places where you can get Caucasian shepherd dog for sale.
 If you want a house training challenge, buy your puppy from pet store windows.
 These young ones are kept in a cage with straw and newspapers and will void anywhere they want at any time.
 You will literally be cleaning urine and feces for a very long time.
 So avoid buying from puppy mills and stores as far as possible.
 The best place to find Caucasian shepherd dog for sale is from reputed Caucasian shepherd breeders.
 You can find registered Caucasian shepherd breeders on the official website here.
 Owning an Ovcharka is a serious responsibility owing to their highly aggressive and reactive nature.
 It is important to observe the pup in its litter and, if possible, meet its parents before you buy.